They say, “Don’t judge a book by its cover,” but people sure do judge a brand by its website!

 If you are building a website on WordPress, then the WordPress Theme Directory is your best bet.
 It has the widest collection of WordPress themes, launched on the marketplace after rigorous selection and review procedures.

 By choosing any of these WordPress themes, you can rest assured of the quality of your website.
-However, keep in mind that these themes may lack certain features that are available in premium options offered by the above-mentioned marketplaces.
+However, keep in mind that these themes may lack certain features in premium options offered by the marketplaces mentioned above.

 - Fast and cheap WordPress themes